frizeiro/xcode-code-snippets/README.md

 # Xcode Code Snippets
-A collection of Xcode code snippets with exporting and importing scripts.
+A collection of useful Xcode code snippets with exporting and importing scripts.

 ## Importing snippets
 To import code snippets into Xcode, run the following command: